DIYbiosphere/sphere/docs/help/basics.md

 ---
 layout: docs
 permalink: /help/basics/
-title: Basic components of the design of the project
+title: Basic components of the project
 ---

 > Explain how the components, design, code, database, and documentation are structured.

+TOC

+# Database
 - *Projects*: have specific tasks and/or a desired outcome and don't fit within the other categories.
 - *Startups*: are "entrepreneurial ventures", and generally concern products or services
 - *Labs*: are dedicated physical spaces with lab equipment dedicated to support DIYbio related activities.
 Labs can be static or mobile.